-Advantages may include the improvement of one’s international tax situation, the promotion of one’s protection of financial privacy, as well as additional alternatives to structure one’s matrimonial and inheritance interests.
+Advantages may include the promotion of one’s protection of financial privacy, as well as additional alternatives to structure one’s matrimonial and inheritance interests.
 Moreover, individuals may equally seek an alternative and/or additional residence due to political instability, or other negative factors requiring a safer residence.

 Citizenship grants individuals the full set of rights, privileges, duties and responsibilities that apply to the citizens of the same country.
 Standard routes in acquiring citizenship are through birth, descent, marriage or naturalisation.
 Unlike residency, citizenship is granted for a lifetime and can only be revoked by the state in limited and specific situations.

 Furthermore, one may obtain many benefits through residency, such as:

 - Matrimonial and inheritance interests; as well as

 - Mainly, one may avoid lengthy procedures to apply for travel visas depending on the visa-free travel arrangements that the country offers its citizenship.

 To conclude, both statuses offer distinct benefits, and one’s decision to opt for one over another depends on personal needs.

 Why Obtain a Second Residence?